Plants can soften your home’s decor and add a splash of color and a bit of earthiness.

 Though real plants might get the win for adding some oxygen indoors, they also bring in other outdoor elements you don’t need.

-“A lot of times people don’t realize real plants can get fungus and attract bugs,” Thomas says. ”Some plants are toxic to pets and children, even if they touch the leaves—and of course if you eat them.
+“A lot of times people don’t realize real plants can attract pests,” Thomas says. ”Some plants pose a risk to pets and children, even if they touch the leaves—and of course if you eat them.
 So faux is good if you have pets or children.”

 The Location of the Plant Can Be Driven by Aesthetic Needs, Not Light Needs